Internet-Draft | Designing APIs with REST API Linked Data | October 2024 |

 CountryBlankNode: x-jsonld-type: Country x-jsonld-context: "@vocab": "https://schema.org/" type: object properties: identifier: "$ref": "#/components/schemas/CountryCode" name: type: string example: identifier: ITA name: Italy¶

-results in the following RDF graph using a blank node:¶
+results in this RDF graph with a blank node:¶

-Non-isomorphic representation: one property maps to the node name.¶
+A non-isomorphic representation maps one property to the node name.¶

 Associating a property with the @id